couchbaselabs/docs-ng/content/couchbase-manual-2.1/best-practices.markdown

 [The water mark is another key statistic to monitor cluster performance.
 The 'water mark' determines when it is necessary to start freeing up available memory.
-Read more about this concepthere](couchbase-manual-ready.html#couchbase-introduction-architecture-diskstorage).
+Read more about this concepthere](#couchbase-introduction-architecture-diskstorage).
 Here are two important statistics related to water marks:

  * High Water Mark ( `ep_mem_high_wat` )